ontop/vig/docs/v1.8.0/Troubleshooting.md

 	at it.unibz.inf.data_pumper.core.main.DatabasePumperDB.pumpDatabase(DatabasePumperDB.java:98)
 	at it.unibz.inf.data_pumper.core.main.Main.main(Main.java:107)
 ```
 The directory csvs is missing.
-Create the directory where the csv data will be generated.
+Create the directory where the csv data will be generated (default location: src/main/resources/csvs).